 Pricey.
-Exterior shell scratches easily, and zipper can be compromised.
+Exterior shell scratches easily, and the zipper can be compromised.

-Rugged but flexible ABS outer shell w/reinforced corners.
+Rugged but flexible ABS outer shell with reinforced corners.
 Spacious interior holds more clothing and personal items than expected.
+Zipped internal compartment makes it easy to separate footwear from clothing.

 No external pockets for easy access to travel papers or electronics.
 Dimensions may not meet all airline requirements.